pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 (2) Software triggering by the DSP CPU
 (3) Chain triggering by a prior completed EDMA

 You can refer to [Introduction to the DSP Subsystem in the IWR6843](https://www.ti.com/lit/an/swra621/swra621.pdf) for more details about the DSP system of the IWR6843.
+Some of the further details are noted in ()